Star Wars Costumes

-We're still amazed that a princess fell for a scruffy lookin' nerf herder, but when you coordinate Princess Leia and Han Solo costumes as a couples look, you're sure to bring some heat as these iconic characters.
-Leia's princess gown is the perfect touch to match Han's signature space cowboy look for the ultimate odd couple.
+We're still amazed that a princess fell for a scruffy lookin' nerf herder, but when you coordinate a Princess Leia costume and a Han Solo costume as a couples' look, you're sure to bring some heat as these iconic characters.
+Leia's princess gown is the perfect touch to match Han's signature space cowboy outfit for the ultimate odd couple.
 Make sure to add some prop blaster weapons so you're both ready to fight the Empire!

 Padme and Anakin

 Of course, Padme Amidala and Anakin Skywalker are the secret power couple of the prequel series, so going in their costumes from Attack of the Clones will be the perfect way to get into the Star Wars universe action.
 The stark white jumpsuit that Padme wore while traveling is a great contrast to the brown tunic of young Anakin.
 You're sure to make a grand entrance when you step into the party.
 And if you're stepping into the Geonosis arena... well, get ready for some intense action!